chesterbr/chesterbr.github.io/_posts/2017-12-10-voice-control-for-a-non-smart-tv-with-google-home-raspberry-pi-lirc-nginx-lua-ifttt.markdown

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/S36R4uajkzA" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe></center>

 In a nutshell: IFTTT turns Google Home commands into HTTPS requests towards a Raspberry Pi.
 There, nginx triggers some Lua code that runs LIRC, which generates IR signals into a transistor that amplifies them to two IR LEDs.
-Complicated, but it works!
+Complicated, but works!

 <!--more-->